cerplot/luigi/doc/example_top_artists.rst

             return [StreamsHdfs(date) for date in self.date_interval]

         def app_options(self):
-            # :func:`~luigi.task.Task.input` returns the targets produced by the tasks in
+            # :func:`~luigi.step.Step.input` returns the targets produced by the steps in
-            # `~luigi.task.Task.requires`.
+            # `~luigi.step.Step.requires`.
             return [','.join([p.path for p in self.input()]),
                     self.output().path]

-:class:`luigi.contrib.hadoop.SparkSubmitTask` doesn't require you to implement a :func:`~luigi.task.Task.run` method.
+:class:`luigi.contrib.hadoop.SparkSubmitStep` doesn't require you to implement a :func:`~luigi.step.Step.run` method.
 Instead, you specify the command line parameters to send to ``spark-submit``, as well as any other configuration specific to Spark.

 Python code for the Spark job is found below.